I Love You to The Moon and Back

 We both love spending time in the mountains and have memories of Durango from our childhoods.
 We knew from our first vacation there together that we wanted to get married in Durango.
 It was on our second trip that we wandered into Sorrel Sky Gallery and found my dream engagement ring and there was no turning back from there.
 We were determined to get married in front of the beautiful, scenic mountains among the aspen trees.
 Durango has such a friendly atmosphere, all the vendors we worked with were amazing.

 We wanted our wedding to be laid back and inclusive; to feel more like a family reunion or a gathering of friends than a formal wedding.
 Silverpick Lodge was the perfect venue to make it a reality.
-The owner, Chris Wing, understood our vision and the feel we wanted for our wedding.
-He went over the moon to make our wedding day a dream come true.
 We rented the lodge for two days, our guests were able to hang out with us all weekend.
 They raved about the lodge and all of its amenities.

 I attended the Durango Wedding Expo (before Kyle even proposed) and found several of our vendors.
 I used the Durango Weddings Magazine while planning, I loved reading all the different wedding stories.
 It helped me choose my vendor team and was a great resource for planning our destination wedding.